JimmyP29/MessageDelivery/README.md

 - The [Go docs](https://golang.org/doc/)
 - This specific doc for [pubsub](https://godoc.org/cloud.google.com/go/pubsub) (pubsub spike).
 - This [Google Cloud article](https://cloud.google.com/pubsub/docs/quickstart-client-libraries#create-topic-sub) (pubsub spike).
+- This [YouTube video](https://www.youtube.com/watch?v=Sphme0BqJiY&t=324s) which demonstrated creating a small TCP chat in Go (Websocket spike)
 - This [article](https://www.ribice.ba/golang-enums/) about using variables in a way similar to enums in other languages.
-- This [YouTube video](https://www.youtube.com/watch?v=Sphme0BqJiY&t=324s) which demonstrated creating a small TCP chat in Go (Websocket spike)
 - This [YouTube video](https://www.youtube.com/watch?v=yyREnTgRTQ0&t=899s) which demonstrated using a websocket to create a local pubsub implementation.
 This helped me __a lot__ with the initial setup for the project.
+- This [Youtube video](https://www.youtube.com/watch?v=sOeUf1YICSA&list=PLShDm2AZYnK2BEw4ltBF67U3qBamg1ts3) and this [Youtube video](https://www.youtube.com/watch?v=S1O0XI0scOM) with regards to unit testing.